Taliban Regime Says It Has ISIS Afghan Affiliate on the Run

 “No group or individual will be allowed to use Afghan soil against any country,” Mujahid emphasized.

 Islamic State – Khorasan Province, also known as ISIS-K, IS-KP or IS-K, is the Afghan/South Asia affiliate of the Islamic State in Iraq and Syria (ISIS), which is also known by its Arabic acronym Daesh.

 Khorasan refers to a historical region under an ancient caliphate that once included parts of Afghanistan, Iran, Pakistan and Turkmenistan.

 The Islamic State announced its expansion to the Khorasan region in 2015.
-ISIS-K was formed by fugitive Tehrik-i-Taliban Pakistan (TTP), al-Qaida and Afghan Taliban militants.
+ISIS-K was formed by fugitive Tehrik-i-Taliban Pakistan (TTP), al-Qaida and Afghan Taliban terrorists.